|

 To say that Lewis and similar thinkers have touched off a controversy is an understatement.
 Critics argue that Lewis sought out exotic, pathological behavior.
 He ignored behavior indicating that even among the poor, most people live fairly conventionally and strive to achieve In the debate over a culture of poverty, policymakers neglect to make a distinction between culture and subculture.
 The poor in the US do not make up a culture unto themselves; they are one segment of the larger American culture.
 The behavioral patterns of the poor that arise out of their low-income status may constitute a subculture but poor people still share most of the larger society’s norms and values.
 Social planners must develop fresh initiatives that recognize these similarities and yet respect the distinctive qualities of the subculture.

-many slums are settled on rooftops.
+Since the land area is limited in Hong Kong, many slums are settled on rooftops.

 The Hunger Crisis in American UniversitiesIt’s difficult to track just how many college students are in dire need, but new data from the country’s largest emergency food service network suggests that the number is at least in the millions.
 Feeding America’s 2014 Hunger in America report estimates that roughly 10% of its 46.5 million adult clients are currently students, including about two million people who are attending school full-time.
 Nearly one-third of those surveyed—30.5%—report that they’ve had to choose between paying for food and covering educational expenses at some point in the last year.
 Feeding America, a network of some 46,000 emergency food service agencies in the United States, releases its Hunger in America report once every four years.
 This latest iteration of the report, which is based on a survey of more than 60,000 Feeding America clients, is the first to include data about college students in need of emergency food services.
 The new research suggests that America’s chronic hunger emergency has not spared institutes of higher learning.
 As low-income populations have gone to college and food insecurity has risen up to swallow the lower rungs of the middle class, hunger has spread across America’s university campuses like never before.
 In some places, it’s practically a pandemic: At Western Oregon University, 59% of the student body is food insecure, according to researchers from Oregon State University (OSU).
 A 2011 survey [PDF] of the City University of New York (CUNY) found that 39.2% of the university system’s quarter of a million undergraduates had experienced food insecurity at some time in the past year.
 As food insecurity rose, it also began to affect households that had never experienced it before.
 Data published by Feeding America in April suggests that 27% of food insecure people don’t qualify for food stamps because their incomes are too high.
 And even as food insecurity continued to climb, so did college enrollment rates, in part because college is seen as a stepping stone to economic security.
 As low-income populations have gone to college and food insecurity has risen up to swallow the lower rungs of the middle class, hunger has spread across America’s university campuses like never before.
 In some places, it’s practically a pandemic.